klaytnbuildprogram/Task1-2-Klaytn-Docs-Translation/English/tutorials/countbapp/4-write-smart-contract.md

 }
 ```

-*Things to notice.*
+*NOTE*
 1) `public`
-If you declare variable or function as `public`,  you can access this variable outer blockchain,
+If you declare a variable or a function as `public`,  you can access them outside the blockchain,
-for example, you can access this variable or function in your frontend application.
+i.e., you can access this variable or function from your frontend application.
-You will see how to interact with contract public method, variables soon.
-(6-3 frontend-count-component.md)
+You will see how to interact with the contract public methods and variables from the frontend application in the [Count componenent](5-3-frontend-count-component.md) chapter.

 2) `msg.sender`
-`msg.sender` is the person who currently connecting with the contract.
+`msg.sender` is the address that initiated the current transaction.
-To get the address of transaction sender we can use `msg.sender` variable.
+To get the address of the transaction sender we can use `msg.sender` variable.

 ```solidity
 lastParticipant = msg.sender;
 ```

-This line will make `lastParticipant`'s value to `msg.sender`
+This line will make the `lastParticipant` to have the `msg.sender`.